Planning Observations with Subaru AO188

 (NGS mode)

 We usually need 10-15 minutes for overheads of each target.
 These include acquisition of the AO guide star, optimization of AO, and acquisition of the target.
+You may omit the optimization step if the guide star magnitude and separation are similar to that used just before your observations and the weather condition has not been changed.
+Below is a summary of the overheads for the guide star acquisition and the performance optimization.
 In addition to these, we need up to 12 minutes to slew the telescope to your target.
-Here are some tips for reducing overheads.

 • Any large telescope requires a significant overhead to slew to the target.
 It takes 6 minutes to slew Subaru to the opposite azimuthal angle.
 Plan your observations carefully to avoid slewing the telescope from east to west, north to south etc. An overhead to change the elevation is far less crucial.